satyy/spring-security-ldap/README.md

 ## About Spring Security LDAP
 `LDAP` stands for `Lightweight Directory Access Protocol`.
 It is often used by organizations as a central repository for user information and as an authentication service.
 It can also be used to store the role information and can by used as an authorization service.

-LDAP authentication & authorization using `spring-security` involves following:
+USER authentication & authorization using `spring-security-ldap` involves following:
   1. Obtaining the unique LDAP “Distinguished Name”, or DN, from the login user-id.
 This involves performing a search in the directory. for e.g. `dn: uid=ssingh,ou=people,dc=satyam,dc=com`
   2. Authenticating the user, either by binding as that user or by performing a remote “compare” operation of the user's password against        the password attribute in the directory entry for the DN.